-For hours we pitched and swayed via the vastness wherein northern Kenya fades into warmth and stone.
+We pitched and swayed for hours via the vastness wherein northern Kenya fades into warmth and stone.
 Somali ostriches stared, incredulous.
-Few travelers take the street to Lake Turkana, and fewer still could regard it as a circle of relatives fishing journey, but then our hosts, the Carey own family, are an uncommon group.
-We have been four adults with four boys who already knew higher than to ask if we had been nearly there, rolling with the Land Cruiser like sailors.
+Few travelers take the street to Lake Turkana, and fewer still could regard it as a circle of relatives fishing journey, but then our hosts, the Carey family, are an uncommon group.

-A day and a half of’s power north of Nairobi, wherein a sign says “Loiyangalani 232km”, we had grown to become off the tarmac to follow a lurching track westwards to Turkana, the “Jade Sea,” the arena’s biggest desolate tract lake.
-In automobiles, we were prepared for a ten-day expedition across the remotest fringe of Kenya, even though we might need extra water and meals.
+we were prepared for a ten-day expedition across the remotest fringe of Kenya, even though we might need extra water and meals.
 “Camel milk will stop us!” said Steve Carey, our chief.
-Fyn and Rafe, raised on a safari camp at the Laikipia Plateau where we had started and could cease our adventure, were to Turkana earlier than.
+Fyn and Rafe were raised on a safari camp at the Laikipia Plateau, where we had started and could cease our adventure, were to Turkana earlier than.

 “And fish, Dada,” said Fyn, 11.